 The development of the Internet and machine learning has finally set aside traditional bulky paperback language dictionaries.
 Whether you are looking for a translation of a single word, phrase, sentence, idiom, paragraph or article, free online translators often come to the rescue.
 They provide feedback in no time, ad hoc, often offline at a click of a button.
 What other benefits come with these apps?
 How do they operate?
 Who can reap their benefits the most?
 And finally, which online translators are the best, in our humble opinion.

-Top 10 online translators of 2021 – table of contents:
+Top 10 online translators in 2023 – table of contents:

 How does an online translator work?

 Modern online translators operate in over a hundred languages.
 They handle texts of basically any size.
 Regardless of the length, the whole process takes no more than a few seconds.
 It is therefore a revolutionary solution, considering the language barriers it overcomes.
 Moreover, the mechanisms by which online dictionaries work are constantly being improved based on previous searches, so that the resulting translations are becoming more and more similar to the natural language we speak every day, requiring only minor human corrections.

 You will also often come across additional features of online translators, such as pronunciation, the ability to scan text through the camera, voice search, manual text entry, and even real-time translation of a conversation.
 Hence, it is an extremely handy tool – both at work (for content creators, translators, people using a foreign language professionally – e.g. in e-mails), in education (for pupils, students, participants of language courses), and in personal life (when traveling, conversing with foreigners).

 - DeepL Translator

 Online translators often rely on machine learning to improve their efficiency.
 They can convert large blocks of text, and increasingly have options for voice search, text search, and text to audio conversion.